trailblazer/reform/README.md

 end
 ```

-Note: Inheritance of validations with `ActiveModel::Validations` is broken in Rails 4.0.
-It works fine with 3.1, 3.2, 4.1 and 4.2.
+Note: Inheritance of validations with `ActiveModel::Validations` is broken in Rails 3.2 and 4.0.
+It works fine with 3.1, 4.1 and 4.2.

 To use Lotus validations (recommended).